 One of the key assumptions is the discount rate, which is the estimated rate of long-term investment returns.
-This year the discount rate of 4.25% is considerably higher than the rate of 1.65% used in 2021.
+This year the discount rate of 5.20% is considerably higher than the rate of 4.25% used in 2022 and the rate of 1.65% in 2021.

-This is the key driver for the swing that has resulted in the actuarial report and these financial statements showing a significantly reduced defined benefit liability and the financial statements reflecting a breakeven position, is explained below.
+This is the key driver that has resulted in the actuarial report and these financial statements showing a significantly reduced defined benefit liability and the financial statements reflecting a break-even position, as further explained below.

 FRS 102 allows an entity to recognise a surplus (net asset) within the Local Government Pension Scheme "only to the extent it is able to recover the surplus either through reduced contributions in the future or through refunds from the plan."
-The Academy Trust has considered it unlikely that a surplus being recognised would result in a repayment or reduction in contributions, given that such a surplus is expected to be only temporary.
+The Academy Trust has considered it unlikely that a surplus being recognised would ever result in a repayment or reduction in contributions, given that such a surplus is expected to be only temporary.

-Therefore, although the actuarial report for the year ended 31 August 2022 indicates a defined benefit asset of £1,252k, the actuarial gain has been restricted by this amount to leave a break-even position and neither an asset nor liability has been recognised in these financial statements.
+Therefore, although the actuarial report for the year ended 31 August 2023 indicates a defined benefit asset of £2,115k (£1,252k in 2022), the actuarial gain has been restricted by this amount to leave a break-even position and neither an asset nor liability has been recognised in these financial statements.